NCSU-Libraries/archivesspace_remote_browse_api_extension/README.md

-## ArchivesSpace resource tree API extension plugin
+## ArchivesSpace remote browse API extension plugin

-A plugin for ArchivesSpace that adds API enpoints to enable retrieval of specified levels of a resource tree.
+A plugin for ArchivesSpace that adds API enpoints to enable discovery and browse of resource contents from a remote host application.

 ## Installation